matheusfernand/matheusfernand/README.md

 ### <samp> Hi there 👋, I'm Matheus </samp>

-Im a trainee developer, a curious guy and a dreamer.
+Im a junior developer, a curious guy and a dreamer.

 <details>
     <summary> <samp>📈 GitHub stats</samp></summary>